Blackout-Technologies/nexus-hook/README.md

 })
 ```

-# Nexus tools
+# Nexus Tools
-In the world of the Blackout Nexus, there are some specific standards you need to follow in order to laverage maximum use of the nexus power.
+In the world of the Blackout Nexus, there are some specific standards you need to follow in order to leverage the maximum use of the nexus power.
 One of those are the so-called `hyperReferences`.
 What that means is that you can utilise the `hyperReference` objects to reference elements from outside of the scope of your hook. `Links`, `Buttons`, `Carousels`, `MailTos` and `Dialog Buttons` are part of the current array of possible object types for a `hyperReference`.

-An other tool that you can utalize are the `platformReactions`, these objects are designed for the platform interface that you are using to have your personality communicate with humans.
-The HMI (Human Machnine Interface) if you will. `platformReactions` are much more complex as they transport not only context information for the HMI but can also contain telemetry, geometry and odometry data for more complex interfaces.
+Another tool that you can utalize is the `platformReactions`, these objects are designed for the platform interface that you are using, to have your personality communicate with humans.
+The HMI (Human Machine Interface) if you will. `platformReactions` are much more complex as they transport not only context information for the HMI but can also contain telemetry, geometry or odometry data for more complex interfaces.

 ## Hyper References

 There are three ways to use `hyperReferences` in your hook:

 1. Use a pre-defined `hyperReference` from within the nexusUi.
-The only thing you will need will be the `name` of the `hyperReference` inside your Nexus instance.
+The only thing you need is the `name` of the `hyperReference` inside your nexus instance.
 ```JavaScript
     complete({
         answer: "The cake is a lie!",